FindMySchool LogoFindMySchool

 Hammersmith Academy offers a sharp, modern education that feels inextricably linked to the future of work.
 It combines the pastoral safety net of a smaller school with the technical ambition of a specialist college.
 Best suited to students who will thrive in a high-energy, digitally-rich environment and who are comfortable in a modern, built-up setting.
 The main challenge is securing a place in the face of intense local demand.

 Yes.
 It was rated Good by Ofsted in 2022.
-GCSE results are strong, ranking in the top 25% of schools in England for 2024.
+GCSE results remain positive in the latest 2025 dataset, with a Progress 8 score of +0.25 and an overall England rank of 1,141st out of 3,688 schools.
 The school is particularly noted for its modern facilities and specialist focus on digital media and IT.

 All applicants sit a non-verbal reasoning test.
 The results are used to group children into five ability bands.
 The school then offers an equal number of places to children from each band.
 This ensures the school has a balanced intake of all abilities, rather than selecting only the highest performers.

 The school does not have a fixed catchment map.
 Offers are made based on distance from the school gate within each ability band.
-In 2024, the school was significantly oversubscribed with nearly 600 applications for 131 places.
+For the current Year 7 admissions cycle, use the coordinated secondary-transfer timetable and the academy's published admissions arrangements rather than older application totals.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Yes.
 The academy has a Sixth Form offering A-levels and vocational qualifications, particularly in media and IT.
 Current students get priority, but there are places for external applicants, subject to meeting the academic entry requirements.